BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">
     Since we have 2 Zweilous and an Umbral total of 26, we can conclude Zweilous is 13.
 By subtracting one 2, four 3's, and one 5 from 30, we can conclude that Granbull is 11.
 Since we can't simply remove 4 from the Anomalous side to reach 26, we'll need to knock out one Zweilous, making the target 13.
-As for the Anomalous side, knocking out Granbull, and any two of the Floette and Espeon will reach the balance of 13.
+As for the Anomalous side, knocking out Granbull and both Floettes will reach the balance of 13.
   </div>
   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the solution to this floor</a>
 </div>